 A mark of our future professionals is their commitment to community and development, and our MBAs take the initiative to be leaders of several noteworthy organizations on campus.
 It’s yet another way our MBAs diversify their talents and get them one step closer to sharpening the bottom line.
-The Manderson Graduate of Business is dedicated to developing solid lasting relationships.
-Listed below are a few of the many opportunities for students to become involved in on campus and elevate their educational experiences to the next level.
+In addition, the Manderson Graduate of Business is dedicated to developing solid, lasting relationships.
+Listed below are a few opportunities for students to become involved on-campus and elevate their educational experiences to the next level.

 The MBA Association is a student-governed organization serving students pursuing the Master of Business Administration.
-The organization is committed to providing service to the state of Alabama, as well as a social and professional network for our current and past members.
-From tailgates to building Habitat for Humanity houses, to hosting professional speakers, the MBAA is a well-rounded arm of the MBA program.
-The organization meets every other Tuesday at 11:15 am, if you are interested in connecting with MBAA, please contact Tyler Stamm.
+The organization is committed to providing service to the state of Alabama and a social and professional network for our current and past members.
+From tailgates to building Habitat for Humanity houses to hosting professional speakers, the MBAA is a well-rounded arm of the MBA program.

 Contact Quoc Hoang for all inquiries about Case Team.

 The Graduate Student Association is dedicated to establishing and solidifying the rights of students pursuing advanced degrees.
-Often these students are overlooked at academic institutions in terms of funding, resources and other amenities afforded to those working towards undergraduate degrees.
-For example, the board of directors has tabled the topic of federal taxation on graduate assistantships and fellowships and is in the process of determining whether lobbying efforts should be pursued to eliminate these taxes in an effort to bring valuable leadership into the workforce without overburdening it.
+So often, these students are overlooked at academic institutions in terms of funding, resources, and other amenities afforded to those working towards undergraduate degrees.
+For example, the board of directors has tabled the topic of federal taxation on graduate assistantships and fellowships.
+It is in the process of determining whether lobbying efforts should be pursued to eliminate these taxes to bring valuable leadership into the workforce without overburdening it.

 Contact GSA@UA.EDU for all inquiries about the Graduate Student Association.

-MSMA is a professional development and collaborative network for students enrolled in specialized masters programs through the Manderson Graduate School of Business.
-Special focus will be given to professional development, career opportunity networking, and social collaboration among the several fields encompassed within the specialized masters programs offered at the university.
-MSMA is excited to announce that they are partnering this year with United Way of West Alabama to launch the first ever student campaign.
+MSMA is a professional development and collaborative network for students enrolled in specialized masters programs in the Manderson Graduate School of Business.
+Special focus is given to professional development, career opportunity networking, and social collaboration.

 Email MSMA@ua.edu for all inquiries about MSMA.

 The Data Analytics Club brings together students who aspire to pursue a career in analytics, data science, or statistics.
 Data science continuously changes at a pace much faster than current curriculum standards.
 The Data Analytics Club seeks to fill the gap.
-Students close the gap by teaching each other coding languages and various methods for problem solving.
+Students close the gap by teaching each other coding languages and various problem-solving methods.
 An example is a beginner-level Python working group that meets separately from the regular club meeting.
 Additionally, the club provides seminars on data science topics like data mining and machine learning.
 Meetings are held in the Marillyn A. Hewson Data Analytics Lab throughout the semester.
-Professionals in various industries that use analytics and data science on a regular basis to make business decisions are scheduled to meet with the club.
+Professionals in various industries that regularly use analytics and data science to make business decisions are scheduled to meet with the club.

-INFORMS serves the scientific and professional needs of Analytics Professionals and Operations Researchers including educators, scientists, students, managers, analysts, and consultants.
-The Institute serves as a focal point for analytics and O.R. professionals, permitting them to communicate with each other and reach out to other professional societies, as well as the varied clientele of the profession’s research and practice.
+INFORMS serves the scientific and professional needs of Analytics Professionals and Operations Researchers, including educators, scientists, students, managers, analysts, and consultants.
+In addition, the Institute serves as a focal point for analytics and O.R. professionals, permitting them to communicate with each other and reach out to other professional societies, as well as the varied clientele of the profession’s research and practice.

-The Culverhouse Real Estate Club (CREC) is sponsored by the Alabama Center for Real Estate.
-The student organization is open to all undergraduates, graduates and alumni with an interest in real estate.
-Our goal is to promote professional excellence through the communication between the academic and business communities, to assist students in the transition into careers, and to develop future leaders in the real estate industry.
+The Culverhouse Real Estate Society (CRES) is sponsored by the Alabama Center for Real Estate.
+The student organization is open to all undergraduates, graduates, and alumni interested in real estate.
+Our goal is to promote professional excellence through communication between the academic and business communities, to assist students in the transition into careers, and to develop future leaders in the real estate industry.